schnatterer/rooted-graphene/README.md

 #### Install GrapheneOS

+##### Web Installer

+Using the web installier is easier, but will always install the latest version.
+So it's not possible to verify if OTA upgrades work right away.

+Use the [web installer](https://grapheneos.org/install/web) to install GrapheneOS:
+* Write down the installed version, e.g. `Downloaded caiman-install-2024123000.zip release`.
+* Stop at `Locking the bootloader` and close the browser.
+  We'll lock the bootloader later!

+##### Manual install

+Alternative method to Web installer.

 Download [**factory image**](https://grapheneos.org/releases) and follow the [official instructions](https://grapheneos.org/install/cli)  to install GrapheneOS.

 TLDR:

 * Enable OEM unlocking
 * Obtain latest `fastboot`
 * Unlock Bootloader:
   Enable usb debugging and execute `adb reboot bootloader`, or
   > The easiest approach is to reboot the device and begin holding the volume down button until it boots up into the bootloader interface.
    ```shell
    fastboot flashing unlock
    ```